shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The yelling sailor drove his sword into Gra, stabbing him in the chest.

 “Ok, that’s enough out of you.”
-Reesu made a fist and the yelling sailor floated into the air and dunked head first into the water below.
+Reesu made a fist and the yelling sailor floated into the air and dunked headfirst into the water below.
 “Astalir, would you do me the favor of cooling this guy down?
 Looks like he’s got some sort of brain swelling.
 Some ice should do.”

 Astalir’s antlers glowed and the water around the yelling pirate’s head froze in place.
 The sailor stopped yelling.

 But more yelling happened.
 Six more sailors came up the stairs, yelling with their swords drawn.
-They all seemed to have strange bumps on their head, like a bruise blown up into a balloon and attached to their skull.
+They all seemed to have strange bumps on their heads, like a bruise blown up into a balloon and attached to their skull.

 “Get back!”
 Silber yelled.
 He chucked a grenade into the stairwell, killing all the sailors instantly.

-“This one heal you.”
+“This one heals you.”
 Gale laid a clawed hand on Gra, fingers glowing.
 Gra’s wound sealed up.
 “And a little extra, prevent infection.”
 Gale cured Gra of any disease he may have gotten from the blade.

 “Everyone alright?”
 Gra stood up.